-In lots of different ways but perhaps the most important thing was instilling us with a sense of professionalism and how to carry ourselves in a way that our clients seem to really appreciate; combined with the fantastic technical tutorials, it really was a great way to start our careers.
+In lots of different ways, but perhaps the most important thing was instilling us with a sense of professionalism and how to carry ourselves in a way that our clients seem to really appreciate.
+Combined with the fantastic technical tutorials, it really was a great way to start our careers.
 FAVOURITE SOLENT MEMORY?

 The afternoon that two of our lecturers held us back to speak to us about a film we had produced.
-They persuaded us to pursue a practical final major project which is really what got us started on our career path.
+They persuaded us to pursue a practical final major project, which is really what got us started on our career path.
+TELL US A LITTLE ABOUT YOUR CAREER STORY SO FAR.

-We started our video production business Broken Physics Productions after graduating in 2013.
-We built our portfolio through working with local musicians and community groups, and now work with companies like IBM, Lenovo and TaylorMade Adidas Golf, producing content, maintaining a strong focus on community projects.

-TELL US ABOUT WHAT YOU ARE DOING NOW AND WHAT IT INVOLVES We don't have a typical day - this is probably one of the most exciting things about what we do.
-We're often filming in different locations up and down the country or in the office doing pre-production work or editing.
+We started our video production business, Broken Physics Productions, after graduating in 2013.
+We built our portfolio through working with local musicians and community groups, and now work with companies like IBM, Lenovo and TaylorMade Adidas Golf producing content, while maintaining a strong focus on community projects.
+TELL US ABOUT WHAT YOU ARE DOING NOW AND WHAT IT INVOLVES.
+We don't have a typical day - this is probably one of the most exciting things about what we do.
+We're often filming in different locations up and down the country or we're in the office doing pre-production work or editing.
 There's never really a dull day for us.

 WHAT'S YOUR CAREER HIGHLIGHT?
 It's hard to pick one because there are so many things that we're proud of or excited about.
-If we had to choose it would either be Craig being a finalist for the Freelancer of the Year award or winning the University's Outstanding Graduate Startup award.
+If we had to choose, it would either be Craig being a finalist for the Freelancer of the Year award or winning the University's Outstanding Graduate Startup award.
 WHAT IS FILM?

 For us, film is everything - it's our livelihood and our way of expressing ourselves.

 WHAT TIPS WOULD YOU GIVE TO SOMEONE WANTING A CAREER IN YOUR INDUSTRY?

-The best tip we can give for someone at the start of their career is to use your time at university well.
-It's a great opportunity to make mistakes, meet like-minded people, gain work experience and start building a portfolio that will really help you break into the industry.
-Being proactive really is key, so do your best to find work experience opportunities in your desired field, and if nothing comes up then go out there and do it yourself!
+The best tip we can give to someone at the start of their career is to use your time at university well.
+It's a great opportunity to

+make mistakes, meet like-minded people, gain work experience and start building a portfolio that will really help you break into the industry.
+Being proactive really is key, so do your best to find work experience opportunities in your desired field, and if nothing comes up, then go out there and do it yourself!

+"
-FOR US, FILM IS EVERYTHING -

-IT'S OUR LIVELIHOOD AND OUR

-WAY OF EXPRESSING OURSELVES.
+FOR US, FILM IS EVERYTHING - IT'S OUR LIVELIHOOD AND OUR WAY OF EXPRESSING OURSELVES."

 JACK THRELFALL

-BA (HONS) SPECIAL EFFECTS GRADUATED 2015
+BA (HONS) SPECIAL EFFECTS

+GRADUATED 2015

+PROP MAKER, ALTON TOWERS RESORT